 Costa Rica is a popular destination for travelers all year round.
 However, the best time to visit depends on your interests.
 Here is a month-by-month Costa Rica travel guide to help you plan your trip:

 The New Year is a great time to visit Costa Rica.
-The sun shines bright and warm, there are fewer people in town who may not be able or willing during other times of the year due to their budget restrictions – which means you’ll have more space on your own private balcony at hotels!
+The sun shines bright and warm, and fewer people in town may not be able or willing to during other times of the year due to their budget restrictions – which means you’ll have more space on your private balcony at hotels!
 It also gives travelers an opportunity for cheaper prices when they go out exploring.

 Especially near regions hit hardest by Hurricane Wyntirrel earlier this past fall semester where some restaurants had trouble getting supplies again until early January anyway because most stores were closed before Christmas BEST TIME

 February is a great time to visit the Osa Peninsula and it’s when all of its wildlife come together in celebration.
-As we approach February, many travelers opt for lush tropical forests on their escape from cold weather across North America or Europe; but if you want an adventure that’s truly unique then head south towards Costa Rica!
+As we approach February, many travelers opt for lush tropical forests on their escape from cold weather across North America or Europe; but if you want a truly unique adventure then head south toward Costa Rica!

 This time of year is also when you can see migrating whales off the coast, as they travel to give birth in the warmer waters.
 Humpback whale season begins in December and goes until April, with February being optimal for sightings.
-There are a number of tour operators that leave from various points along the coast, so you can choose what’s best for you. – BEST TIME
+Several tour operators leave from various points along the coast, so you can choose what’s best for you. – BEST TIME

 These two months are similar because they both have a lot going on.
 The busy time happens in North American spring and Easter when the Costa Ricans all go on vacation together, but it’s not as bad here since most people only take one or two days off at once instead of three like down south!
 One thing worth mentioning is that while some rivers may be reduced to trickles by then (such has happened recently), others will still carry enough water for rafting trips despite being low right now – so don’t give up hope just yet!) – BETTER TIME